 Establishing your company’s online presence is a MUST and a continuous, long term process.
 But first things first, let's focus on the foundational step of this very long journey: setting it all up.

-Everything starts with a working email address, and the rest is just about filling up registration forms and being consistent in all your online spaces.
 Think of your website as your business address.
-If you want your business to be found, your address has to be visible in the world wide web.
+If you want your business to be found, your address has to be visible and accessible on the world wide web.

 Register your Domain Name

 Choose a good domain registrar company and buy the domain name/s that will best represent your business.
-It is also recommended that you purchase all domain variations like .net, .org, .biz, etc. to prevent cybersquatting.
+It’s also recommended that you purchase all domain variations like .net, .org, .biz, etc. to prevent cybersquatting.

 Set up a Blog

-We, at Spiralytics, are advocates of blogging as a tool for marketing and trust-building.
 If your website is your home, your blog is your living room.
-This is where you receive your visitors, and potential clients get a glimpse of who you are.
+This is where most of your visitors will land and where potential clients get a glimpse of who you are.

 Create an Email Address with Your Domain